 The first terminals in wide-spread commercial use were based on typewriters that were converted to respond to the pull of solenoids and magnets as well as the pressure from a human finger.
 Or fist, as occasionally happened when they failed to work after an operator had meticulously typed in a line of data.
 IBM had several terminals based on the old Model B typewriters, but when they made the Selectric1 look like a Borg, they hit pay-dirt.

 In those days, hardly anyone typed.
 At least not the operators of the new equipment.
 Desk sergeants from police departments, tax collectors and county clerks, or sales managers trying to figure out what happened to the last delivery, were all new to the world of data processing and computers.
 It would be like having today's workers and managers sit down at the controls of an alien space ship with a cabbage as a keyboard.

 Buffered terminals were the second generation of terminals that actually saved humanity.
 Messages as long as 128 bytes could be created and stored and resent as often as needed to get through.
 Civilization was saved!
 A dedicated line could normally handle voice traffic or the 135 baud, but not the speed of the new buffered terminals and a new world was needed.
+Soon, line speeds were screaming at 1200, 2400, and even 4800 baud and telephone lines soon struggling to perform!
 Jump ahead a couple of decades and here we are.

 But without the venerable dB meter, I couldn't prove when there wasn't enough juice from the TPC to make our machines talk to each other.
 I used mine many, many times, and found many, many problems.
 The only serious drawback with the dB meter was sometimes it said the telephone line was just fine.
 That meant the problem must be in the circuitry of our beloved little engineering masterpieces.

 Those were usually long, long nights.
 Back in the dark ages when it all started